kdbchau/Beloniformes-Opsin/README.md

 ![pruned tree](https://github.com/kdbchau/Beloniformes/blob/main/Images/PrunedBeltree.png)

 Using the pruned tree and literature research, reconstructing diet was easier as we based it off each family.
 Needlefishes are primarily piscivorous (except for _Belonion dibranchodon_ and _Potamorrhaphis guianensis_), flyingfishes and sauries feed on zooplankton, halfbeaks are herbivorous feeding on plants and algae.
-Medakas and the two non-piscivorous needlefishes feed on insects, algae or other small taxa like zooplankton, so they are classified as generalists.
+Medakas, viviparous halfbeaks, and the two non-piscivorous needlefishes feed on insects, algae or other small taxa like zooplankton, so they are classified as generalists.

 Below is the figure showing both habitat and diet transitions for the 38 Beloniformes.
 ![diet and habitat beloniformes](https://github.com/kdbchau/Beloniformes/blob/main/Images/Habitat_Diet_Transitions_Big_2022.jpg)